HenriTroyot/asp-net-web-forms-cascading-comboboxes/Readme.md

 **[[Run Online]](https://codecentral.devexpress.com/e2355/)**
 <!-- run online end -->

-This demo shows how to use [ASPxComboBox](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxComboBox) to implement two cascading combo boxes.
+This demo shows how to use the [ASPxComboBox](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxComboBox) edutir type to implement two cascading combo boxes.
 In the demo, a selection in the first combo box (Country) filters the item list of the second combo box (City).

 ![example demo](demo.gif)